vecin2/em_automation/README.md

 # User installation

 - Install [python3](https://www.python.org/downloads/) and make sure you remember the path where is installed.
-In windows the default python home installation path is: `%UserProfile%\AppData\Local\Programs\Python\Python37-32`
- - When running the installation make sure to select the checkbox to add python3 to your system path
+ - When running the installation make sure to select the checkbox to add python3 to your system path.
+For example, In windows the default python home installation path is: `%UserProfile%\AppData\Local\Programs\Python\Python37-32`
 - Check the python installation folder was added to the the system path.
 If is not added you can added manually:
  - In windows add the following to you path variable: %PYTHON_HOME%;%PYTHON_HOME%/Scrips;
  - Copy the template folder to some location in your filesystem.
 For example under the current EM project.